 Contact me by email or phone to request a copy of a pre-inspection agreement and or a sample inspection report (PDF file).
 A signed, pre-inspection agreement is required by insurance before an inspection can begin.
 We offer the ability for e-signature to expediate the agreement process online.

-Weekends (surcharge applies) Please call directly to schedule
+Please call or email to schedule your inspection.

 On average, a typical home inspection takes approximately 3 hours to complete.
-We block the morning and afternoons for inspection scheduling.
-We typically arrive one-half hour in advance to begin preliminary set-up and to walk the property.
+For a morning inspection, we prefer to start by 9:00AM.
+For an afternoon inspection, approximately 1PM.
+We arrive one-half hour in advance to begin preliminary set-up and to walk the perimeter of the home.
 We welcome you to join us!

 - Physical address of the property